 Have you ever wondered why only some royals wear tiaras and others never have?
 We know!

-Kate, Meghan and Princess Eugenie have all been photographed in tiaras, often borrowed from Queen Elizabeth.
+Kate, Meghan and Princess Eugenie have all been photographed in tiaras, often borrowed from the late Queen Elizabeth.
 In an interview with Town and Country jewelry expert, Geoffrey Munn explained the tiara’s hidden meaning.

 He said: “Any woman may wear one, but ancient tradition has it that they must be a bride or already married.

 “The tiara has its roots in classical antiquity and was seen as an emblem of the loss of innocence to the crowning of love.

 “One of the mainstays of European royalty and aristocracy is to do what you have always done and formal dress, jewelry, and tiaras are just part of this.”

 Which explains why for her wedding Princess Kate wore a Cartier scroll tiara, featuring 49 baguette-cut diamonds as well as 739 brilliant-cut diamonds which were estimated to be worth between £750k and £1.2 million.

 The then Duchess of Sussex (now Princess of Wales) also wore a Cartier tiara, her's was an art deco bandeau of diamonds and valued at more than £2 million.

 However, Princess Eugenie wore the most expensive tiara of recent royal weddings, pairing her wedding dress with a borrowed 93.70 carats cabochon emerald tiara, which was handmade by Boucheron in 1919.
 The tiara was valued at almost £10 million.